heyglassy/ReactElectronTemplate/README.md

 A template to make starting a React + Electron project easier.

-RET has flexible styling, compiles quickly, has component and E2E testing, CI with github, and is security optimized.
+RET has flexible styling, compiles quickly, has component & E2E testing, CI with github, and is security optimized.

 # Getting Started